kubernetes-sigs/kustomize/proposals/22-03-value-in-the-structured-data.md

 ### Disciplined merge the value in structured data with configMapGenerator and secretGenerator

-This Proposal is add option for [configMapGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/) and [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) to allow merge two string literals when the behavior option is setting to merge and string literals value is structured.\
+This Proposal is to add parameters for [configMapGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/) and [secretGenerator](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/secretgenerator/) to allow the merging of two string literals when the behavior option is set to merge and string literals value is structured.\
-This idea is add one parameter for `valueStructuredMergeFormat` to `option`.
-The `valueStructuredMergeFormat` option is used by select to structured data format like "json" or "yaml".
-And this function needs to work requires setting `behavior: merge`.\
+This idea is to add one parameter, `mergeValues` to [GeneratorArgs](https://github.com/kubernetes-sigs/kustomize/blob/672c751715be7dd0b43b4a2fce956c84452e0db9/api/types/generatorargs.go#L7-L27) used from configMapGenerator and secretGenerator.
+The `mergeValues` option is a list that contains two parameters, `key` and `format`.
+One element corresponds to one string literal, `key` is used to select a string literal to merge, and `format` is used to designate a format for string literal which is JSON or YAML.\
 This merge operation will be implemented for a part of [Overriding Base ConfigMap Values](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/configmapgenerator/#overriding-base-configmap-values).
-It will execute to merge two string literal having same [key](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-the-key-to-use-when-creating-a-configmap-from-a-file) name when merging two configMap.
+It will execute to merge two string literal having same [key](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#define-the-key-to-use-when-creating-a-configmap-from-a-file) name when merging two configMap or secret.\
-It will implement in [GeneratorArgs](https://github.com/kubernetes-sigs/kustomize/blob/672c751715be7dd0b43b4a2fce956c84452e0db9/api/types/generatorargs.go#L7-L27) used from configMapGenerator and secretGenerator.

 #### Example